 I’m a work in progress story.

-Living our lives with joy and intention (aka chasing vibrance) isn’t instantaneous and it may not read like an instant success story, but it is a journey full of grace and grit and you and I are more than capable of walking this road.
+Living our lives with joy and intention isn’t instantaneous.
+It may not read like an instant success story.
+It is a journey full of grace and grit and you and I are more than capable of walking this road.

 Thanks so much for taking the time to read and learn about my journey with insulin resistance weight loss!
 I’m excited to share more of my journey with you!
 Follow along on instagram to stay up to date with how this looks in my day to day life!